 K-RAS signaling has been intensely studied for over 40 years.
 Yet, as of today, no drugs have been approved to treat K-RAS mutant cancers.
 Since the turn of the century, scientists have used genetically engineered mouse (GEM) models to reproduce K-RAS mutant cancers in a laboratory setting in order to elucidate those molecular events responsible for the onset and progression of these tumors and to identify suitable therapies.
 In this review, we outline a brief description of available GEM models for two tumor types known to be driven by K-RAS mutations, lung adenocarcinoma and pancreatic ductal adenocarcinoma.
 In addition, we summarize a series of studies that have used these GEM tumor models to validate, either by genetic or pharmacological approaches, the therapeutic potential of a variety of targets, with the ultimate goal of translating these results to the clinical setting.

-NTRODUCTION
+INTRODUCTION

 Saturation analysis of more than 4.700 human tumors has identified more than 200 bona fide cancer genes (Lawrence et al. 2014).
 Among the five cancer genes most frequently mutated appears K-RAS, an oncogene mutated in more than a quarter of all human tumors.
 K-RAS mutations are not equally distributed.
 They appear in pancreatic ductal adenocarcinoma (PDAC) (>90%), colorectal carcinoma (45%), lung adenocarcinoma (LAC) (25%) and endometrial carcinoma (15%) with lower incidence rates in several other tumor types (Eser et al., 2014; Pylayeva-Gupta et al., 2011).
 US estimates for 2016 alone indicate that there will be more than 330.000 new cases and close to 120.000 deaths due to K-RAS mutant pancreatic and lung tumors, two tumor types in which experimental evidence indicates that these mutations are the initiating events of the neoplastic process.